 We picked five destinations in Europe to visit off season.
 We really liked them and they are great for kids too.
 They are easy to travel, safe and fun!

 This chill out island is one of the Canary islands and part of Spain, but situated in Atlantic ocean 100 km of the north coast of Africa.
 It’s known for year-round warm temperatures cooled by continuous wind.
-It has a beautiful coastline, white sandy beaches, interrupted by cliffs and the atmosphere is very laid back as this one of the most popular surfing places in Europe.
+It has a beautiful coastline, white sandy beaches, interrupted by cliffs and the atmosphere is very laid back as this is one of the most popular surfing places in Europe.

 But despite the fact that in some parts there can be really good waves for surfing, you can find nice lagoons and beaches for families with small kids as well.